Blue plaque: Selection process

 Almost all the proposals for English Heritage blue plaques are made by members of the public who write or email the organisation before submitting a formal proposal.

 English Heritage's in-house historian researches the proposal, and the Blue Plaques Panel advises on which suggestions should be successful.
-This is composed of 9 people from various disciplines from across the country.
-The panel is chaired by Professor Ronald Hutton.
+This is composed of 12 people from various disciplines from across the country.
+The panel is chaired by Professor William Whyte.
+Other members (as at September 2023) include Richard J. Aldrich, Mihir Bose, Andrew Graham-Dixon, Claire Harman, Gus Casely-Hayford and Amy Lame.
 The actor and broadcaster Stephen Fry was formerly a member of the panel, and wrote the foreword to the book Lived in London: Blue Plaques and the Stories Behind Them (2009).

 Roughly a third of proposals are approved in principle, and are placed on a shortlist.
 Because the scheme is so popular, and because a lot of detailed research has to be carried out, it takes about three years for each case to reach the top of the shortlist.
 Proposals not taken forward can only be re-proposed once 10 years have elapsed.

+Manufacture

+From 1923, soon after the standardisation of the design in 1921, the plaques were manufactured by Royal Doulton which continued their production until 1955.
+From 1984 until 2015 they were made by Frank Ashworth at his studio in Cornwall, and were then inscribed by his wife.
+From 1955 to 1985 the lettering for the plaques was designed in the Roman lettering style by Henry Hooper.
+Since 2015, the plaques have been made by Ned Heywood, a potter, at his workshop in Chepstow, Wales.
+Each plaque is made entirely by hand.